DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Even thought it is been a hundred years since then, it is still very strange that not even single image of his fight against four heroes remained.
 For that reason nowadays there are not many people who believe in Sid's legend.

-"So, Kay, even if Sid did actually exist, it is likely that he wasn't really all that active for the mankind's hero.
+"So, Kai, even if Sid did actually exist, it is likely that he wasn't really all that active for the mankind's hero.
 What do you think?"

 "I had similar thoughts about it.
 But still..." - he said while wiping away sweat from his forehead -